Information about modules and courses

 Career skills

-You may choose between 5 and 10 ECTS of work-related studies.
-Typically, this means practical training in a suitable company, municipality, research group, NGO or governmental organisation.
+The studies include between 5 and 10 ECTS of work-related studies.
+Often, this means practical training in a suitable company, municipality, research group, NGO, or governmental organisation.
+However, it is also possible to take courses related to, for example, entrepreneurship or innovation.

 Research group internship NUTR-252